 What are some of the perks of being a staff member at St. Thomas?

-There are many advantages of working at St. Thomas and they are listed on in the recent 2013 Benefits Handbook - included are descriptions of these great perks and many others:
+There are many advantages of working at St. Thomas and they are listed in the Benefits Handbook on the HR website - included are descriptions of these great perks and many others:

 Credit Union on Campus - 209 Loras Hall